 - Sep 26: International Day for the Total Elimination of Nuclear Weapons.

 Together these dates comprise a Global week of action on peace, climate, SDGs and nuclear abolition.
 A principle focus of the working group is to promote cooperation amongst civil society, governments and the UN on observance of this week.
-In addition, there is an initiative to make UN International Day for Peace (Peace One Day) to be a global holiday.
+In addition, there is an initiative led by Peace Accelerators to make UN International Day for Peace to be a global holiday.

 Tasks of the working group